- Many companies treat SEO as an afterthought, first developing a marketing strategy and the corresponding initiatives, campaigns, and assets.

 Your organic and paid strategies can also fill the gaps for one another.

 For example, PPC can temporarily capture search traffic for a valuable keyword until your SEO results gain traction.
 Conversely, if PPC keywords are too expensive to produce a decent ROI, you can make an organic push for those keywords.
 As a bonus, when you put effort into ranking a page organically for a given keyword, the CPC for that same keyword will usually come down due to higher quality scores.
+Learn more about creating the ultimate SEO and PPC synergy here.

 In these ways, SEO plays a powerful role in maximizing your advertising spend, mapped to your overall marketing strategy.